 The Group uses the discounted cash flow method to determine the fair value of the financial assets not traded in active markets.
 The discounted cash flow method discounts the cash-flows of the financial assets at an appropriate yield plus a credit spread where applicable.
-The carrying value of financial assets measured at fair value through other comprehensive income financial assets would decrease by \$295.3M if the discount rate used in the discounted cash flow analysis is increased by 100 basis points from management's estimates (2021: \$449.9M).
+The carrying value of financial assets measured at fair value through other comprehensive income would decrease by \$309.7M if the discount rate used in the discounted cash flow analysis is increased by 100 basis points from management's estimates (2022: \$295.3M).